brunozrk/brunozrk.github.io/_posts/2019-07-30-building-faceted-search-with-elasticsearch-for-e-commerce-part-1.md

 ### Populating Elasticsearch

 Elasticsearch can create index for us on demand, which means that we can ask it to index some documents, and if that index does not exists, ES will automatically create the index and mapping.
-For now, we'll use this automatic behavior, but after we will need map our index before insert something.
+For now, we'll use this automatic behavior, but in some point we will need map our index before insert something.
 So, lets put some documents in ES:

 ```json
 POST _bulk